New Measures Against Phone Scammers Being Developed by the Russian Government

 According to Grigorenko, many attackers operate using foreign numbers or are located abroad.
 A voluntary ban on international communication is seen as an effective measure, since most citizens do not need such calls for personal or work tasks.

-The first package of measures, including 30 initiatives, is already in effect.
-In particular, it provides for mandatory labeling of calls from organizations and a ban on the use of messengers by government officials and banks when communicating with clients.
-Also, a law on criminal liability for so-called droppers — persons providing their accounts for the transfer of illegal funds — recently entered into force.
+The first package of measures, which includes 30 initiatives, is already in effect.
+In particular, it provides for mandatory labeling of calls from organizations and a ban on the use of messengers by employees of state bodies and banks when communicating with clients.
+Also, a law on criminal liability for so-called droppers — persons providing their accounts for the transfer of illegal funds — recently came into force.

 Financial trap: scammers use a new fraud scheme to issue loans and borrowings to the population